The short version

 Source selection and citation

 After retrieving content through fanout queries, AI platforms decide which sources to cite.
-This is where most brands fail.
+Understanding how AI citations work is critical, because this is where most brands fail.
 AI platforms prefer content that is structured as self-contained, factual passages, typically 40 to 60 words, that directly address a specific question.

 These passages are evaluated against criteria including factual specificity, structural clarity, topical authority, and recency.
 Content that is vague, opinion-heavy, or poorly structured gets systematically excluded, even if it ranks well in traditional search.

 Only 12% of URLs that ChatGPT cites currently rank in Google's top 10 search results.
-High Google rankings do not guarantee AI visibility.
+Our analysis of which domains AI search actually cites shows that high Google rankings do not guarantee AI visibility.

 The recommendation layer